 Then he heard about a psychiatrist who would write a note and get you out of the whole reserve thing, so he decided that was his strategy.
 He got the letter and proceeded to act crazy and really sell it to his commanding officer.

-Then he got the comedy writer's dream gig: Saturday Night Live.
-He wrote for a year for a cast that included Gilbert Gottfried, Billy Crystal, and his future 'Elaine', Julia Louis-Dreyfus.
+He famously had a contentious relationship with stand-up comedy, then he got the comedy writer's dream gig: "Saturday Night Live."
+He wrote for a year for a cast that included Gilbert Gottfried, Billy Crystal, and his future "Elaine," Julia Louis-Dreyfus.

-On his way home he was overcome with dread.
-His next-door neighbor, Kenny Kramer (inspiration for the Seinfeld character of the same surname) told him to just show up on Monday like nothing ever happened.
+On his way home, however, he said he was overcome with dread.
+His next-door neighbor, Kenny Kramer (inspiration for the "Seinfeld" character of the same surname) told him to just show up on Monday like nothing ever happened.
 Larry did, and it worked.

-This, like many other instances in Larry's life, inspired an episode of his legendary, ground-breaking sitcom 'Seinfeld', which is often called the greatest sitcom of all time.
+This, like many other instances in Larry's life, inspired an episode of his legendary, ground-breaking sitcom "Seinfeld," which is often called the greatest sitcom of all time.

-He was incredibly passionate about every episode, threatening to quit more than once if the network interfered with a word in their script.
+Larry said he was incredibly passionate about every episode, threatening to quit more than once if the network interfered with a word in their script.

-Howard asked how Larry would feel about not getting to write a final episode for Curb Your Enthusiasm.
-Larry replied that after the negative reaction to the Seinfeld finale, he has no interest in 'wrapping things up' anymore.
+Howard asked how Larry would feel about not getting to write a final episode for "Curb Your Enthusiasm" and Larry replied that after the negative reaction to the "Seinfeld" finale he has no further interest in "wrapping things up."